Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 - Security.
 Consider the security implications between the components and ensure that sensitive data are properly encrypted and transmitted over secure channels.

-From a developer perspective:
+From a developer's perspective:

 - Automated tests.
 You must reduce the feedback loop and detect crashes or bugs in the development workflow as soon as possible.

 The obvious challenge is increased complexity due to the separation of concerns, which is the potential for more errors, especially if teams collaborate poorly or misinterpret specifications.
 Going the headless way also requires more extensive testing and potential error-fixing on top of API version management.
-Challenges are mainly on the side of your dev team and their proficiency in the tech stack of your choice.
+Challenges are mainly on the side of your dev team and their proficiency in the headless tech stack of your choice.